A charge monomial basis of the Garsia-Procesi ring: Background

 A \textit{standard (Young) tableau} is a semistandard tableau where each entry in $\{1,2,\dots, n\}$ appears in the filling exactly once: that is, it is a semistandard tableau of weight $(1^n)$.
 For any partition $\lambda, $ we denote the set of standard Young tableaux of shape $\lambda$ by $\syt(\lambda)$.
 We denote the set of standard Young tableaux of all shapes of size $n$ by $\syt_n$.

-The reading word $\rw(T)$ of a tableau $T$ is the word we get by concatenating the row words from top to bottom.
+The \textit{reading word} $\rw(T)$ of a tableau $T$ is the word we get by concatenating the row words, where each row is read from left to right, from top to bottom.
 The transpose of a tableau $T$ with shape $\lambda$, denoted $T^t$, is the filling of $\lambda^t$ we get by swapping the rows and columns of $T$.